Shami-git/Shahnar/README.md

 Manage your in-tavern bank with ease:

-- `/bank add Xgold Ysilver Zcopper note` – Add money to the bank.
+- `/bank add Xgold Ysilver Zcopper note` – Add money to the bank with an optional note section.
-- `/bank remove Xgold Ysilver Zcopper note` – Remove money from the bank.
+- `/bank remove Xgold Ysilver Zcopper note` – Remove money from the bank with an optional note section.
 - `/bank clear` – Clears the entire bank.
 - `/balance` – Displays current balance.
 - `/expenses` – Deducts a random amount (within set range) for tavern expenses.